-Knowledge and understanding: Students completing the MSc programme will: K1 understand core principles and concepts in the theory and practice of information management, as applicable to organisations in the public and private sectors, and in relation to relevant organisational and management theory.
-K2 understand the nature and role of information as an organisational, commercial and intellectual resource and of the technologies, systems, services and methods that enable effective information capture, storage, organisation, retrieval, analysis, communication and use. К3 have acquired in depth knowledge of specific information resources, systems, services and processes, in accordance with their chosen specialisms.
+Knowledge and understanding: Students completing the MSc programme will: K1 understand core principles and concepts in the theory and practice of information, data and knowledge management, as applicable to organisations in the public and private sectors, and in relation to relevant organisational and management theory.
+K2 12 understand the nature and role of information, data and knowledge as an organisational, commercial and intellectual resource and of the systems, services methods and digital technologies that enable effective information capture, storage, organisation, retrieval, analysis, communication and use.
+K3 have acquired in depth knowledge of specific information resources, systems, services and processes, in accordance with their chosen specialisms.
 K4 have learned to apply appropriate research methods to an information management problem.
-K5 be able to re-evaluate their professional practice in the context of current and emerging theory and research in information management (PE Route only).
-K6 be able to u nderstand the application of research-based approaches to problem solving and decision making relevant to their professional experience and needs (PE Route only).

-Skil Skills and other attributes: Students completing the programme will: S1 have acquired relevant skills in the use of ICT for information capture, storage, organisation, retrieval, analysis, communication and use.
+Skills and other attributes: Students completing the programme will: S 1 have acquired relevant skills in r information and knowledge capture, storage, organisation, retrieval, analysis, communication and use.
 S2 have developed a range of intellectual and transferable skills that a) complement their subject knowledge; b) enable effective mediation between information resources, users and systems, and c) are of relevance to their studies and lifelong learning, including skills in: problem-solving and analysis, research, information literacy, time and project management, group working, oral and written communication.
-S3 have acquired new skills and approaches relevant to their level and direction of professional development (PE Route only).

-Students successfully completing the Postgraduate Diploma programme will be able to demonstrate K1-K3, K5-K6 and S1-S3 above, with the exception of research skills specifically associated with carrying out the Research Methods module and the research dissertation.
+Students successfully completing the Postgraduate Diploma programme will be able to demonstrate K1-K4 and S1-S2 above, with the exception of research skills specifically associated with carrying out the Research Methods module and the research dissertation.

-Students successfully completing the Postgraduate Certificate programme will be able to demonstrate a more limited range of learning outcomes from K1-K3, K5-K6 and S1-S3, in accordance with their chosen modules, with the exception of research skills specifically associated with carrying out the Research Methods module and the research dissertation.
+Students successfully completing the Postgraduate Certificate programme will be able to demonstrate a more limited range of learning outcomes from K1-K3 and S1-S2, in accordance with their chosen modules, with the exception of research skills specifically associated with carrying out the Research Methods module and the research dissertation.